- 3.9–5.9 in

 Territorial male performs a display by flying from the ground into the wind, ascending to 50-100 meters off the ground, singing and gliding (often pushed backward by the wind), then flapping again and repeating, and finally plummeting straight down and flying into the grass.
 Picks prey from ground or grasses while walking or running.

 Loss of habitat, as native prairie has been overgrazed and converted for farmland, has led to dramatic declines in Sprague's Pipit populations throughout its range.
+This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.

 - Robbins, M. B., and B. C Dale.
 1999.
 Sprague's Pipit (Anthus spragueii).
 In The Birds of North America, No. 439 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.